Independent Publishers Group Logo

 Author Biography

-Jessica Fern is a psychotherapist, public speaker and trauma and relationship expert, and the author of Polysecure: Attachment, Trauma and Consensual Nonmonogamy.
-In her international private practice, Jessica works with individuals, couples, and people in multiple-partner relationships who no longer want to be limited by their reactive patterns, cultural conditioning, insecure attachment styles and past traumas, helping them to embody new possibilities in life and love.
+Jessica Fern is a psychotherapist, trauma and relationship expert and the author of Polysecure: Attachment, Trauma and Consensual Nonmonogamy.
+She works with people who no longer want to be limited by their reactive patterns, cultural conditioning, insecure attachment styles and past traumas, helping them to embody new possibilities in life and love.
 David Cooley is a professional restorative justice faciliitator, diversity and privilege awareness trainer and bilingual cultural broker.
 His work incorporates trauma-informed care, attachment theory, somatic practices and other modalities.